 The 60 Patrol didn’t change much over the years, with the only upgrades of note being power-assisted front drum brakes and a third windscreen wiper!
 There was, however, a real improvement in 1980 with the G61 Patrol which was basically the 60-body sitting on MQ Patrol running gear, including a full synchro four-speed manual gearbox, improved engine and better seating.

-While overlooked by the Japanese Government after WWII, the Nissan Patrol was eventually pressed into military service in 1969, when a new variant, known as the Jonga, became the weapon of choice for the Indian Army.
+While overlooked by the Japanese Government after WWII, the Nissan Patrol was eventually pressed into military service in 1969, when a new variant, known as the Jonga, became the light transport of choice for the Indian Army.

 Third-generation Patrol, the MQ - 1980 - 1987

-The third-gen Patrol saw leaf springs front and back become standard, while for the first-time buyers, here in Australia, could choose from a choice of engines as well as such ‘luxury’ items as either vinyl or carpet interiors and, wait for it, air-conditioning and power steering.
+The third-gen Patrol saw leaf springs front and back become standard, while for the first time, Australian buyers had a choice of engines - 2.8- and 4.0-litre petrol or 3.3-litre diesel - as well as 'luxury' items like a carpeted interior and, wait for it, air-conditioning and power steering.

 As soon as the MQ hit the showroom an update was released (1981).
-It saw several new body styles added to the Patrol line-up, as well as new engines, but the key change was a new limited-slip differential.
+It saw several new body styles added to the Patrol line-up, as well as a new limited slip diff and optional automatic transmission.

 Then in 1986, the five-speed manual became standard across the range along with power steering, and the suspension was upgraded with leaf springs.

 Fourth-generation Patrol, the Y60 (the mighty GQ) - 1987-1997